Janavi-S05/Startup_agent/README.md

 This is an AI-powered startup research assistant that helps you explore emerging trends, generate startup ideas, and plan execution — all based on real-time news.
 It uses Groq’s LLaMA3-70B model for lightning-fast insights and DuckDuckGo for up-to-date news articles.

 # What It Does
-- Live News Search
-Fetches the latest news related to your startup topic.
+- Real-Time News Collection - Fetches the latest news related to your startup topic.

-- AI Summarization
-Summarizes the news into digestible insights.
+- AI-Powered Summarization - Turns scattered news into a concise summary.
 - Agentic Workflow
 Multiple specialized AI agents generate: